MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-scripts.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines how long the system waits for scripts applied by Group Policy to run.

 This setting limits the total time allowed for all logon, logoff, startup, and shutdown scripts applied by Group Policy to finish running.
 If the scripts have not finished running when the specified time expires, the system stops script processing and records an error event.